skrupler/latent/README.md

 # How it works
 The gist of it is that a netns is created upon runtime and iptables are configured accordingly via virtual eth's or (veths for short) making the netns able to access the network.
-Then a openvpn connection is established
+Then a openvpn connection is established and the rtorrent instance is binded to the ipaddress acquired by openvpn.

 # Boot managers
 It works with a varity of boot managers.